ApsaraDB/PolarDB-for-PostgreSQL/doc/polardb/style.md

 Before submitting for code review, please do unit test and pass all tests under src/test, such as regress and isolation.
 Unit tests or function tests should be submitted with code modification.

-In addition to code review, this doc offers instructions for the whole cycle of high-quality development,  from design, implementation, testing, documentaion, to preparing for code review.
+In addition to code review, this doc offers instructions for the whole cycle of high-quality development,  from design, implementation, testing, documentation, to preparing for code review.
 Many good questions are asked for critical steps during development, such as about design, about function, about complexity, about test, about naming, about documentation, and about code review.
 The doc summarized rules for code review as follows.

 *In doing a code review, you should make sure that:*
   * *The code is well-designed.*